GuyKh/iec-custom-component/README.md

 ## Frequently Asked Questions

 #### How often is the data fetched?
-<br> The component currently fetches data from IEC every hour, but IEC doesn't update the data very often and they don't really have a consistant behavior, it could arrive with 2 days delay.
+The component currently fetches data from IEC every hour, but IEC doesn't update the data very often and they don't really have a consistant behavior, it could arrive with 2 days delay.

 #### Can this component be used even if I'm using a private electric company?
-<br> **Yes**.
+**Yes**.<br>
 However, the only difference is that in the Invoices you'll see balance = `0` since you're paying to the private company

 #### Should I enter my configuration credentials every time?
-<br> **No**.
+**No**.<br>
 You should do it only once when configuring the component.

 #### I have a "dumb" meter, would this component still work for me.
+ **Yes, But...**.<br>
-<br> **Yes, But...**. you would only get a subset of sensors, based on your Invoice information.
+ You would only get a subset of sensors, based on your Invoice information.

 <!---->

 ## Examples of usage.
-You can head to [Examples page](examples.md) to see examples of this components used in cards in HomeAssistant
+You can head to [usage and examples page](examples.md) to see examples of this components used in cards in HomeAssistant

 <!---->